Best Floats and Weights Setup For Float Fishing Rivers

 You may also need a bigger float to cast farther and to be able to see it better at distances.

-Clear floats are generally not required in big rivers especially if the river is 5 feet or deeper.
-Raven FM floats are good options for bigger rivers.
+Clear floats are generally not required in big rivers, especially if the river is 5 feet or deeper.
+The larger Raven FM floats are still good options for bigger rivers, but you may also want to consider a slip float.

 Deep Water Floats